Varathane vs Minwax — Which is the Best for Your Project?

 Coats Required

-Multiple coats are time-consuming so when using Varathane, you have to allot more time than applying Minwax products.
+Multiple coats are time-consuming so when using Varathane, you have to allot more time compared to applying Minwax products.
 Though one layer is all you need for Minwax, the finish looks appealing and the coat dries fast.

 Winner: Minwax